 Time Management Techniques to Improve IT Efficiency

 In today’s fast-paced IT world, a lot of work has to fit into a single workday.
 Regardless of whether you are a technician, a developer, or a project manager, you probably routinely find yourself pressed for time.
-In order to improve your own efficiency, and the efficiency of those who depend on you, you have to rely on effective time management strategies.
-Use these techniques, and you will get more done while experiencing less stress along the way:
+In order to improve your own efficiency, and the efficiency of those who depend on you, you have to rely on effective time management techniques.
+Use these strategies and you will get more done while experiencing less stress along the way:

 Plan Your Day